 Detalhes do Evento

-Congress of the European Committee for Sports History that aims to explore the historical configurations of the sports field and its relationship with a broad range of political processes.
-Call open until 31 March 2021.
+Congress of the European Committee for Sports History and the International Society for the History of Physical Education and Sport that aims to explore the historical configurations of the sports field and its relationship with a broad range of political processes.
+Call open until

 Sport and Politics from Antiquity to the Modern Day

-On a more substantive level, CESH 2020 welcomes contributions centred on, but not limited to, the following research themes and questions:
+On a more substantive level, CESH/ISHPES 2021 welcomes contributions centred on, but not limited to, the following research themes and questions:

 - Sport and political regimes: How can we make sense of the transformations of the sporting experience in different political regimes?
 Is it possible or not to put forward a political periodization of sport?
 What is fascist (or communist) about fascist (or communist) sports practices and spectacles?
 Is there an essential break between aristocratic, authoritarian and democratic sports (and, if yes, at what levels)?

 - Sport, race and colonialism: What role did sport play in colonial empires?
 How did the colonial politics of racial differentiation and hierarchization shape sports?
 And how was the colonial project shaped by sporting practices and ideologies?
 What can we learn about decolonization processes by putting sports centre stage?
 How did newly independent nations negotiate imperial memories and/or political projects of autonomy through sport?
 How do racialization practices operate on the sports field?

 - Sports organizations as political institutions: What is political about sports institutions and governance?
 How do the politics of sports organizations and clubs relate to other spheres of the political?
 What are the political stakes in conflicts taking place inside sports institutions?
 What type of political mobilization takes place inside sports organizations?
 How do sport organizations and practices relate with mass and popular culture?